Patikulamanasikara

 Paṭik(k)ūlamanasikāra is a Pāli term that is generally translated as "reflections on repulsiveness".
 It refers to a traditional Buddhist meditation whereby thirty-one parts of the body are contemplated in a variety of ways.
 In addition to developing sati (mindfulness) and samādhi (concentration), this form of meditation is considered conducive to overcoming desire and lust.
-Along with cemetery contemplations, this type of meditation is one of the two meditations on "the foul" or "unattractive" (Pāli: asubha).
+Along with cemetery contemplations such as the contemplation of the nine stages of decay, this type of meditation is one of the two meditations on "the foul" or "unattractive" (Pāli: asubha).

 Translation

 Paṭikkūla (Pāli) literally means "against" (paṭi) "the slope" or "embankment" (kūla) and has been translated adjectivally as "averse, objectionable, contrary, disagreeable" and, in its nounal form, as "loathsomeness, impurity".

 Manasikāra (Pāli), derived from manasi (locative of mana thus, loosely, "in mind" or "in thought") and karoti ("to make" or "to bring into") and has been translated as "attention" or "pondering" or "fixed thought".

 In contemporary translations, the compound term paṭikkūla-manasikāra is generally translated as "reflections on repulsiveness" or, adding contextual clarity at the expense of literal accuracy, "reflections on repulsiveness of the body".
 Alternate translations include "attention directed to repulsiveness" and "realisation of the impurity of the body".